Art Therapy Near Philadelphia

 Art therapy is a powerful tool for healing.

-Words do not always come easily, especially with painful feelings and difficult experiences or challenges.
+Words do not always come easily, especially when talking about painful feelings and difficult experiences or challenges.
 Art can provide a means of accessing and processing these experiences in a new and different way.
-Many clients find it less frightening or intimidating to express their emotions through images and symbols rather than words or explanations.
+Many clients find it less frightening or intimidating to express their emotions through creative arts.

-The artwork produced also provides a visual reference of progress throughout the therapeutic process.
+The artwork also provides a visual reference as you progress through the therapeutic process.

 Here are some of the challenges your art therapist can help you with: